bkhelifi/HighEnergyObsCoreExt/README.md

-This document describes/defines FILL-THIS-OUT in the [Virtual Observatory](https://ivoa.net)
+This document describes/defines HighEnergyObsCoreExt in the [Virtual Observatory](https://ivoa.net)

 Stable versions of this document are available through the [IVOA